xiaosu-zhu/Aurora.Music/Source/readme.md

 ```

-These two api keys is for app diagnostic (Hockey App), and Onedrive support (Microsoft Graph Service).
-You can register an ID for them,
-If you don't want so, just find all references in the whole solution and comment all lines.
+One is for app diagnostic (Hockey App), and another is for Onedrive support (Microsoft Graph Service).
+You can register in the associated web site and require api keys, If you don't want so, just find all references in the whole solution and comment them.